 Hints of the Pixel 5 but at a slightly lower price

-It will likely have the best sub-$600 smartphone camera you can buy at this price.
-Plus you get all of the benefits of the “Pixel Experience” without the associated price-tag.
-The Pixel 3a and 4a have proven that Google can lower costs and still pump out a smartphone that provides an exceptional experience — we’d imagine the 4a 5G will be no different.
+While the standard Pixel 6 encroaches upon the Pixel 5a with 5G in terms of pricing, it still offers a great smartphone camera and that all-important clean Android experience.
+You get all of the benefits of the “Pixel Experience” without the associated price tag.
+The Pixel 3a and 4a have proven that Google can lower costs and still pump out a smartphone that provides an exceptional experience.

 On top of these benefits, should you want a large Pixel device, this is the largest of the late-2020 lineup at 6.2-inches.
-It comes with a 60Hz FHD+ OLED, Qualcomm Snapdragon 765G 5G-enabled chipset, 6GB of RAM, 128GB of storage, 3,800mAh battery, but is only available in one color option: Just Black.
+It comes with a 60Hz FHD+ OLED, Qualcomm Snapdragon 765G 5G-enabled chipset, 6GB of RAM, 128GB of storage, large 4,680mAh battery, IP57 water and dust resistance rating, plus 3.5mm headphone jack.
+One downside is that it is only available in one color option: Mostly Black.